muhammedctgr/Weather-Report/README.md

 # Weather-Report
-This python code when run, returns the weather report for cities around the world.
+This python code when run, returns real time weather report for cities around the world.